Presenting Professional Development for teachers for the first time can be intimidating. I share my tips for making your own PD session.

 I make a schedule so that I can stay on track and use my time wisely.
 If you time it out properly then you won’t have any left-over time at the end, and you won’t be rushing to get all your information in.

-I am lucky enough to work with someone who is a rock star at presenting.
+I am lucky enough to work with someone who is a rock star at presenting (you can visit her blog to see all her amazing work at Books and Bytes).
 She was amazing enough to take me under her wing and presented with me a few times.
-This made me feel so much more comfortable, and gave me the confidence to present on my own.
+This made me feel so much more comfortable and gave me the confidence to present on my own.
 Try to find someone that you can pair up with, it’s so much easier to present when there is someone standing by your side!

 I hope this post gives you the boost you need to present a PD session or workshop!
 Do you have any other advice?
 Let me know in the comments!